 Sunlight, Shadows, and the Daily Feeding Cycle

-Midday can still be productive, but bass may become more selective.
-Bright sunlight tends to push fish toward shadow lines, thicker cover, deeper edges, or the shaded side of docks and brush.
-Wind can improve the bite during brighter periods by breaking up the surface and making baitfish less vulnerable.
+Midday can still produce, but bass may become more selective.
+Bright sunlight often pushes fish toward shadow lines, thicker cover, deeper edges, or the shaded side of docks and brush.
+Wind helps by breaking up the surface and making baitfish less vulnerable.
+Cloud cover is often a major advantage in fall because it extends low-light conditions and keeps fish active longer.

 - low light: target shallows, surface activity, and aggressive fish

-- bright light: target edges, shade, and deeper holding areas
+- bright light: target shade, edges, and deeper holding areas

 Look for: